NikhilNarayana/FRC-YouTube-Uploader/README.md

-I'm taking a long break from FIRST so feature updates will stagnate for a while.
-I will continue to fix bugs and keep up to date with new games.
-If anyone is interested in cleaning up the codebase and adding features, feel free to add PRs so I can approve them.
-Thank you to everyone in FIRST that has helped make this uploader as good as it is.
+**I'm no longer involved in FIRST so there will be no future feature updates.
+If anyone is interested in taking up this project feel free to do so.
+Otherwise I will review and merge PRs for cleaning up the codebase and adding features.
+Thank you to everyone in FIRST that has helped make this uploader as good as it is.**

 # FRC-YouTube-Uploader